oneapi-src/oneAPI-samples/README.md

 Many of the samples in the book are snips from the more complete files in this repository.
 The full files contain supporting code, such as header inclusions, which are not shown in every listing within the book.
 The complete listings are intended to compile and be modifiable for experimentation.

-> :warning: Samples in this repository are updated to align with the most recent changes to the language and toolchains, and are more current than captured in the book text due to lag between finalization and actual publication of a print book.
+Samples in this repository are updated to align with the most recent changes to the language and toolchains, and are more current than captured in the book text due to lag between finalization and actual publication of a print book.
 If experimenting with the code samples, start with the versions in this repository.
 DPC++ and SYCL are evolving to be more powerful and easier to use, and updates to the sample code